PaulHBartley/mkproj/README.md

    - an activated Python virtual environment (if we so choose)
    - an initalized local git repository ""
    - a remote repository on GitHub ""
-   - a pack of preset items for our project ""
+   - a set of starter items for our project ""

 ### For information about how to install `$ mkproj`, `$ mkvenv`, and `$ mkrepo`:
 Please see the INSTALL.md.